 9. Normalize mask-wearing

-Most likely, your child will be expected to wear a mask throughout the school day.
-Ideally, they should be used to wearing a mask for hours at a time before their first class.
+Ideally, your child should be used to wearing a mask for hours at a time before their first class.
 Practice proper mask-wearing at home and out in the community to help them get comfortable with wearing one, and communicating with others when they can’t see their mouths.
-Ensure that they have a clean mask to wear each morning, as well as a back-up they can use if their mask is soiled.
-Many children wear their masks on a lanyard or store them in a pouch to avoid losing them during recess.
-Three-layer cloth masks are widely accepted in school as well as disposable facemasks.
-Make sure the masks are the right size for your child’s face.
+Ensure that they have a clean mask to wear each morning, as well as a backup they can use if their mask is soiled.
+Many children wear their masks on a lanyard or store them in a pouch to avoid losing them during recess or sports activities.
+Three-layer cloth masks or disposable facemasks are comfortable options for kids.
+You should also make sure the masks are the right size for your child’s face.

 Here are some back-to-school essentials to shop for before your child’s first day.
 Check with your child’s school and/or teacher to understand what they will need for their specific grade.